Jing Yidan

-Jing Yidan (敬一丹 (Jìng Yīdān); born 27 April 1955) is a former Chinese host.
+Jing Yidan (敬一丹 (Jìng Yīdān); 27 April 1955 – 13 September 2026) was a Chinese television host.
 She won China's Golden Mike Award in 1993, 1995 and 1997.
-She is the vice president of the China Association of Radio and Television and was a delegate to the 9th National People's Congress.
+Jing was the vice-president of the China Association of Radio and Television and was a delegate to the 9th National People's Congress.

-Biography
+Early life and career

-Jing Yidan was born in April 1955 in Harbin, Heilongjiang.
+Jing Yidan was born in Harbin, Heilongjiang in April 1955.
 During the Down to the Countryside Movement, she worked in countryside as a Sent-down youth.
 After the Cultural Revolution, she returned to Heilongjiang.
 After graduating from Communication University of China in 1979 she was assigned to Long Guang as a news anchor.

-Jing Yidan joined the China Central Television in 1988, she hosted Focus Report and Oriental Horizon.
+Jing joined the China Central Television in 1988, she hosted Focus Report and Oriental Horizon.